Hugh Nibley: Personal life

 Nibley's parents separated after they lost most of their money and had to sell their mansion in 1941.
 His mother, Agnes Sloan, or "Sloanie", didn't require him to do chores when he was growing up.
 Alex Nibley, Hugh's son, described her as sometimes "getting involved to an uncomfortable degree".
 In her old age, she was unable to live on her own, but suffered from arthritis and paranoia.
 Hugh's father, later in his life, encouraged families to get involved in "high-risk schemes", and used his relationship to Hugh to gain families' trust.

 Nibley met Phyllis Draper (born August 2, 1926) at BYU prior to teaching his first classes there.
 They married in September 1946 and had eight children.
 In a collection of folklore about Nibley, Dan McKinley reported that Nibley wrote that Phyllis "knew when to leave [him] alone" in an exhibit of BYU professors' tributes to their wives.
 Phyllis said that while Nibley enjoyed spending time with his children when they were young, he became distant as they got older.
 Nibley died on February 24, 2005, in his home in Provo, Utah, at the age of 94.
 Phyllis Draper Nibley died February 25, 2022, at the age of 95.

 Martha Beck's claims

 Nibley's daughter Martha Beck published Leaving the Saints: How I Lost the Mormons and Found My Faith in 2005, describing her departure from the LDS Church, and claiming in 1990 she had recovered repressed memories of childhood sexual abuse by her father.
+Beck linked the abuse to her father's role as an apologist for the Mormon faith.
+The book was condemned by the LDS Church.
 The allegations received national publicity.
 Nibley had long been aware of the allegations, and denied them.
-Beck's seven siblings responded saying the accusations were false.
-Boyd Petersen, Nibley's biographer and son-in-law, also rejected Beck's claims.
-In his response to Leaving the Saints, he argues that the book contains other inconsistencies and instances of hyperbole.
-In a review of Leaving the Saints for Sunstone magazine, Tania Rands Lyon found similar inconsistencies in Beck's book, stating that Beck originally intended it to be a novel but changed it to an autobiography at the direction of her editor.
+Beck's seven siblings responded, noting about half the Nibley siblings had left the LDS church or were not active in Mormonism and most had taken issue with elements of their father's personality or habits but were unified in their rejection of Beck's claims.
+In a review of Leaving the Saints for Sunstone magazine, Tania Rands Lyon noted many "internal inconsistencies" in Beck's narrative that argued against the abuse claims and was put off by the relentlessly negative view of Mormonism.
+Lyon also noted how Beck originally intended for the manuscript to be a novel but changed it to be an autobiography at her publisher's suggestion.